schneyra/martinschneiderme-11ty/website/articles/07-testing-my-eleventy-website-with-cypress-and-netlify/index.md

 Automated testing is a big field in software development and their different types of tests, a lot of theory behind it and many tools that provide the necessary functions.
 I am by no means an expert in testing but I want to show you what I've learned the in the past days.

-When I made my first attempt at this website with Sapper, there was already a folder named <code>cypress</code> in the starter-project and I fiddled around with the test runner it for some time.
+When I made my first attempt at this website with Sapper, there was already a folder named `cypress` in the starter-project and I fiddled around with the test runner it for some time.
 Getting started with <a href="https://www.cypress.io/">Cypress</a> was somehow easy and it was fun to see my tests run green.
 Why not try it with my Eleventy page?

 Cypress is a JavaScript based Test Runner for End-to-End tests.
 It basically controls a browser, it can click on links and buttons and checks the results in the browser.
 Tests are run in Electron, but you can also use Firefox, Chrome or Chrome Canary if they are installed on your machine.